 The Berlinale Co-Production Market, affiliated to the EFM, offers fertile ground for international co-productions.

-The Berlinale Talent Campus brings high profile professionals attending the Berlinale to workshops and discussions with 350 promising young film talents from all over the world.
+Berlinale Talents brings high profile professionals attending the Berlinale to workshops and discussions with 300 promising young film talents from all over the world.
 Both sides benefit.
 The talents profit from the experience of the professionals, who in turn gain fresh ideas from taking part.

 The World Cinema Fund (WCF) provides financial support to film projects in countries with weak film infrastructure thereby helping strengthen the regions’ position on the international film market.